 - Add custom fields to permalinks

-- Remove /product/ & /product-category/ from WooCommerce permalinks
+- Remove /product/ & /product-category/ from WooCommerce URLs

-- Use the same permalink format for multiple post type & taxonomies
+- Use the same permalink format for different types of content

 - Use the same slug in multiple permalinks

 - Auto-update permalinks

 - Slugs mode

 - URI Editor role capability

 - Extra redirects (aliases)

 - Save old custom permalinks as extra redirects

 - Breadcrumbs support